Minimum fares for Mumbai local trains to increase from Rs 5 to Rs 10

-Commuters travelling short distances will have pay extra on daily and season tickets alike; hike suggested as a way to pay off World Bank loans
+Commuters travelling short distances in local trains will have pay extra on daily and season tickets alike; rail authorities say hike suggested as a way to pay off World Bank loans

 The New Year will bring no joy to rail commuters, as the rail authorities have decided to double the rail fare for those travelling short distance routes in local trains.
 This means that soon, commuters who were spending Rs 5 on a ticket will now have to spend Rs 10 for their daily ticket.
 The decision to hike the fare was tabled by the Mumbai Rail Vikas Corporation (MRVC) as a way to pay off the loans to complete the first and second phases of the Mumbai Urban Transport Project (MUTP).